DIG-Network/dig-nat-tools/README.md

 # P2P File Share

-A TypeScript package that provides peer-to-peer file sharing capabilities using UPnP (Universal Plug and Play) for NAT traversal.
+A TypeScript package that provides peer-to-peer file sharing capabilities using UPnP (Universal Plug and Play) and NAT-PMP for NAT traversal.

 ## Features

 - Share files directly from one peer to another
-- Automatic UPnP port mapping for NAT traversal
+- Automatic port mapping for NAT traversal using UPnP or NAT-PMP
+- Intelligent fallback from NAT-PMP to UPnP when needed
 - Intelligent IP address detection (handles local network access)
 - Simple API for hosting and downloading files
 - Support for streaming downloads
 - Secure and efficient file transfer
 - Robust error handling and fallback mechanisms
 - Real-time download progress tracking
+- Cascading network topology detection and error reporting

 ## Installation